 No doubt, it is one of the most charming places in France, located on the French Riviera – blessed with a stunning coastline of the Baie des Anges, hills overlooking the Mediterranean, castles, gorgeous views, a nice mix of the old town and the modern city, wine and excellent French cuisine.

 Did you know?
-The city was founded by the Greeks and it was a city of the European elites and artists in the medieval times.
+The city was founded by the Greeks and it was a city of the European elites and artists in medieval times.

-You can hop between the splendid beaches or climb the hills for majestic views of the coast or just go shopping and eating – the options are endless in Nice, which is why it’s a perfect city to suit all moods.
+You can hop between the splendid beaches or climb the hills for majestic views of the coast or just go shopping and eat – the options are endless in Nice, which is why it’s a perfect city to suit all moods.